Skip to content

 LeftRight

-The European Commission confirmed on 17 April 2026 that its energy crisis measures package will be unveiled on 22 April, ahead of an informal European Council on 23-24 April 1.
-The Commission separately confirmed it is assessing the five-finance-minister windfall levy letter without committing to a windfall instrument.
+The European Commission confirmed on 17 April that its energy crisis package will be published on 22 April, ahead of an informal European Council on 23-24 April.
+That date coincides with the US-Iran ceasefire deadline.

 The SPD-led Environment Ministry threatened on 16 April to block the CDU/CSU Economy Ministry's draft law supporting Germany's 10 GW hydrogen-capable gas plant auction by 2032, three years into legislative preparation, demanding renewables carve-outs.